GAT007/hmlcap/readme.md

 - Interleaving produces stable and consistent values

 **Conclusion:**
-Interleaving leads to more stable, generalizable learning — reflecting cognitive science findings on spaced practice.
+Interleaving leads to more stable, generalizable learning.
+This shows us cognitive science findings on spaced practice.

----

-# ▶️ How to Run the Project
+# How to Run the Project

 ### **1. Clone the repository**
 ```bash